Fuseiniabdullai502/report-card-generator/README.md

     firebase init hosting
     ```
 2.  **Select a Firebase Project:** Choose the Firebase project you want to use from the list.
-3.  **Configure Hosting:** When prompted to select a hosting option, use the arrow keys to choose **"App Hosting: for web frameworks (Next.js, Angular, etc)"**.
+3.  **IMPORTANT: Configure Hosting:** When prompted to select a hosting option, use the arrow keys to choose **"App Hosting: for web frameworks (Next.js, Angular, etc)"**.
 This is the most important step.
 If you select the other "Hosting" option, it will ask for a public directory, which is not correct for this setup.
 4.  **Set Backend Region:** Choose a region for your backend server (e.g., `us-central1`).
 5.  **Connect to GitHub:** The CLI will guide you to connect to your GitHub account and select the repository for this project.
 This will set up a GitHub Action to enable automatic deployments whenever you push to your main branch.